stassa/wh40ksim/README.md

    and I only needed data for a few units to do that.

-   You can add data on more units in the datasheets module, but to do that you would have to understand the language used in the simulator, Prolog.
+   You can add data on more units in the datasheets module, but to do that you would have to understand the language used to write the simulator, Prolog.
    This is notoriously hard to do, even for experienced soft. engineers.
 At some point I will make this process more available, even to the non-technical.
 But I haven't gotten around to that yet.

 2. There is still very little functionality to help create a unit, with wargear etc selections and all.
-All you can do for the time being is select the types and numbers of models you want to go into a unit- and you won't even get a selection of weapons, they just get what happens to be the first weapon in the unit's listing in the datasheets module.
+All you can do for the time being is select the types and numbers of models you want to go into a unit.
+You can't even select optional wargear- only what is "default" (i.e. not listed as a wargear option in the unit's datasheet).

    This too shall pass, but it will take some time before I get to it.